ChristineXu0924/recipe_generation/README.md

 # How this Repo is Constructed

 ### Folders
-- Data: the code for data preprocessing
+- Data: the code for data preprocessing.
+For now, please download the original data from: https://drive.google.com/drive/folders/1xpnS0K3ecIbtySb0AxIhGMr7YiuI8_JP?usp=drive_link, and paste them into the data folder after cloning this repository.
 - input_image: contains the code for input image preprocessing.
 Currenly out of privacy concern, we masked our openai API key.
 - search: contains the code for our recipe search component